 - Law360’s list of “The Best Law Firms for Minority Attorneys,” where the firm ranked 11th in the mid-size firm category (150-250 lawyers)

 - Ranked 5th for firms with 251-600 lawyers on Law360’s list of the law firms with the most diverse equity partners

 - Recognized on The Minority Corporate Counsel Association’s “Do Good, Do Well” List

 Kasowitz is devoted to recruiting, mentoring and retaining women attorneys, and to fostering a supportive and inclusive work environment.
-The firm's Women’s Initiatives Committee includes women partners, counsel, associates and professional staff, and focuses on firm-wide efforts to establish a platform for our women lawyers to develop business and grow professionally.
-The Committee recently initiated an informal mentoring program involving regular social events to provide the opportunity for our women attorneys to interact with a diverse group of women within the firm.
+The firm's Women’s Initiatives Committee includes women partners, counsel, associates and business professionals, and focuses on firm-wide efforts to establish a platform for our women lawyers to develop business and grow professionally.
+The Committee coordinates an informal mentoring program involving regular social events to provide the opportunity for our women attorneys to interact with a diverse group of women within the firm.

 Kasowitz takes pride in the firm’s history of promoting women attorneys and is dedicated to women’s initiatives and gender equality in the legal profession.
-Over the past few years, approximately half of the attorneys promoted to partner have been women.
 We believe that our success in recruiting and promoting women lawyers is indicative of our overall approach to achieving a diverse workplace.